Fry and the Slurm Factory: Plot

 The three are sucked into a whirlpool and deposited in a cave under the factory.
 They discover that the factory they toured was a fake.
-They enter the real factory and discover Slurm's true nature: it is a secretion from a giant worm, the Slurm Queen.
+They enter the real factory and discover Slurm's true nature: It is a secretion from a giant worm, the Slurm Queen.
 They are discovered and captured by the worms.
 Bender is placed into a machine designed to turn him into Slurm cans.
 Leela is lowered by crane into a vat of royal Slurm, which will turn her into a Slurm Queen.
 Fry is fed ultra-addictive "super-slurm" so that he cannot resist "eating until he explodes".
 Fry drags the tub of super-slurm to the crane controls so he can save Leela while continuing to drink.

 A freed Leela saves Bender slightly too late, leaving Bender with a hole through the side of his torso.
 Leela then saves Fry by dumping the super-slurm down a drainage grate.
-They escape but are pursued by the Slurm Queen.
+They escape, but are pursued by the Slurm Queen.
 Slurms McKenzie, exhausted from his years of partying, arrives and sacrifices himself to save Fry, Leela, his two supermodels, and Bender.
 When they escape, the Slurm Queen yells that the company is ruined by the discovery of the secret.
 Professor Farnsworth contacts a government agent to reveal the secret of Slurm.
 However, Fry is so addicted to Slurm that he tells the government agent that "grampa's making up crazy stories again" so it can continue to be produced.
-In the end, the entire Planet Express crew holds a toast to Slurms McKenzie and Slurm itself.
+In the end, the entire Planet Express crew holds a toast to Slurms McKenzie and to Slurm.

 Broadcast and reception

 In its initial airing, the episode placed 45th in the Nielsen ratings for primetime shows for the week of November 8–14, 1999.

 Zack Handlen of The A.V.
 Club gave the episode an A−, remarking that the episode works well independent of the parody but is "often gratifyingly specific in a way that rewards viewers who are familiar with the film".
 In 2006, IGN listed the episode as number three in their list of the top 25 Futurama episodes, calling it the "most memorable" of the series.
-As of 2023, episode is number 21 on IGN's list.
-In 2013, the episode was 17th in Paste's list of the 20 Best Episodes of Futurama.
+As of 2023, episode is number 21 on IGNs list.
+In 2013, the episode was 17th in Pastes list of the 20 Best Episodes of Futurama.